 Now, WordPress + WooCommerce isn’t a bad option and can be a good base for building an ecommerce store, it does require some additional plugins to add some basic functionality.
 It is also more technically involved as you will need to find good quality hosting, install and configure security, performance and optimisation plugins in order to make the WordPress system ready for ecommerce.

-If you are or have experience with WordPress then this could be a great option but if you are completely new to building a website, Shopify is the easiest way to get started.
+If you are or have experience with WordPress then this could be a good option but if you are completely new to building a website, Shopify is the easiest way to get started.

 Try Shopify for Yourself